Mahindra Last Mile Mobility Limited: XUV400

 Mahindra unveiled the XUV400 electric on 8 September 2022, which is based on Mahindra XUV300.
 The new Mahindra Twin Peaks logo, reserved for Sport Utility Vehicles, is used in copper.
 Mahindra also unveiled XUV400 Special Edition in November 2022.
 They claimed a driving range of 456 km on a single charge.
 It can take 50 minutes to 13 hours to charge depending on the type of charger.

 The Mahindra XUV400 also features three driving modes - Fun, Fast and Fearless - that adjust the steering and throttle response as well as the level of regenerative braking.
 Mahindra claims that the XUV400 is capable of single-pedal driving where the regenerative braking takes care of the deceleration.
-The car launched in India on 16 January 2023 at a price of ₹15,99,000 (USD$18,000).
+The car launched in India on 16 January 2023 at a price of ₹15,99,000 (US$18,000).

 On 11 January 2024, Mahindra launched two new variants of the XUV400, the XUV400 EC Pro and the XUV400 EL Pro, with both models having redesigned interiors.